Secure-Embedded-Systems/fault-resistant-aes/README.md

 make test
 ```

-Change to the word length of your processor by editing the "WORD_SIZE" macro in bs.h.
+Change to the word length of your processor by editing the `WORD_SIZE` macro in bs.h.
 Optimize for
 footprint by using `-O2` instead of `-O3` in the Makefile and also deleting the `-DUNROLL_TRANSPOSE`
 flag.